 Contractor staffing is an arrangement wherein a 3rd party provides staffing solutions to a client company for a specific period of time (3, 6, 12 months or longer), at a specified hourly “bill rate”.
 And while contractor staffing is for a set period of time, the contract can be renewed.

 In traditional employee-employer relationships, companies hire individuals directly, who then become full time employees.
 But with contractor staffing, a number of work models are employed to suit the overall needs of your organization as well as the contractor.
-If you’re a company that is looking for flexible ways to fill skillset gaps within your organization, turning to the services of a specialized staffing agency is a common practice.
+If you’re a company that is looking for flexible ways to fill skillset gaps within your organization, turning to the services of a contractor staffing agency is a common practice.

 What to Consider?